-Checkout our full write up on our visit to Amboy California.
+Check out our full write up and a strange visit to Amboy California.

 Although not a complete ghost town, with a population of 23 in the year 2009, Goffs is a fascinating place to get a piece of desert history.
 Originally named Blake between 1893 and 1902 after Isaac Blake.
 Mr. Blake was the builder of the Nevada Southern Railway that began here.